ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## currentSchemas

-Returns a single-element array with the name of the current database.
+Returns a single-element array with the name of the current database schema.

 **Syntax**